 - Promenade on both sides of the river.

-- Memorial to Avshalom Feinberg (on the left at the photo above).
+- Memorial to Avshalom Feinberg (on the left in the photo above).

 - Parking lot.

 When you get to the Hadera river, if you look to the left, you will see the sea: